Martin Schindler: 2025

 Schindler entered the second round of the 2025 World Championship as the 23rd seed, but lost 3–0 to Callan Rydz.
 In March, Schindler won his first Players Championship title by defeating Jeffrey de Graaf 8–1 in the final of Players Championship 8.
 The next month, he won his third European Tour title at the Austrian Darts Open with an 8–4 victory over Ross Smith.

 At the World Cup of Darts, representing Germany with tournament debutant Ricardo Pietreczko, the duo produced a shock 8–4 win against defending champions and tournament favourites England in the second round.
 They reached the semi-finals of the tournament but were eliminated by eventual champions Northern Ireland.
-In September, Schindler became the first German player to reach the top 16 in the world on the PDC Order of Merit.
+In September, Schindler became the first German player to reach the top 16 of the PDC World Rankings.

+2026

+At the 2026 World Championship, Schindler, the 13th seed, won his opening matches against Stephen Burton and Keane Barry.
+He was eliminated in the third round, losing 4–0 to Ryan Searle.